AndrewLoeppky/eosc211_students/run4/week02/week02WS02.md

 ii) Define a new variable called ```mags2``` containing the magnitude in the last row: \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_

 ### F) Built-In Functions: Assume you have variable ```mags``` defined above.
 What is the output to the screen of the following command?
-Write down in words the steps involved in getting the output.
+Write down in words the steps involved in getting the output

 ```matlab
 y3 = max(mags(3:8))